-- 55. Some African Americans attempted to organize an effort to defend themselves against the oncoming mob, which included newly deputized members of the police department, on Brickyard Hill between Haskell and Jasper Streets. - 56.
+- 38. Some Black Tulsans attempted to organize an effort to defend themselves against the oncoming mob, which included newly deputized members of the City's police department, on Brickyard Hill between Haskell and Jasper Streets. - 39.
 Between the hours of 1:00 a.m. and 2:00 a.m., J.B.A.
 Robertson, the Governor of Oklahoma, declared martial law throughout Tulsa County.

-- 57. The Guard, which had been instructed by the Governor to protect Greenwood residents and restore order, instead joined the rioters, acting "like wild men."17 - 58.
-This White mob, containing newly deputized members of the police department and Guardsmen, outnumbered and shot the African American men stationed at Paradise Baptist Church.
+- 40. The Guard, which had been instructed by the Governor to protect Greenwood residents and restore order, instead joined the rioters, acting "like wild men."17 - 41.
+This White mob, containing newly deputized members of the City's police department and Guardsmen, outnumbered and shot the Black men stationed at Paradise Baptist Church. - 42.
+At Sunset Hill, located on the northwest side of Greenwood, the White mob advanced on the Black Tulsans living there and fired at will for nearly half an hour.
+Before advancing on Greenwood, they shot the Black men, women, and children who hid behind barricades to defend their homes.
+The White mob also attacked Black Tulsans barricaded in a concrete store in the northeast corner of Greenwood.
+The Guardsmen fought alongside those newly deputized by the City and Tulsa County, killing Black Tulsans.